-The second section in the form deals with the beneficiary of the passport, that is to say, the person it will be attributed to.
+The second section in the form deals with the beneficiary of the passport.
+In other words, the passport holder.
 This is a very straightforward section, where all applicants need to do is fill in the usual list of vital statistics: name, surname, previous or middle names, address, date of birth, gender, place of birth, country of birth, phone and mobile numbers and e-mail address.

 The only precaution applicants should take when filling in this form is to ensure each of the boxes given only contains one letter, and that the letters do not spill past the edges of the boxes provided.
 Otherwise, this is a simple section to fill out, which should not pose a problem to any applicants.